Plan Your Future

 - The 12th Year Campaign is hosting virtual financial aid info and filing events to help students and families apply for college and financial aid.

-- Seniors who are enrolled in the College Bound Scholarship can sign up for OtterBot, a free texting service designed to help College Bound students navigate financial aid for college and career education.
+- Seniors who are enrolled in College Bound can sign up for OtterBot, a free texting service designed to help College Bound students navigate financial aid for college and career education.
 Students can access OtterBot via text message 24 hours a day, seven days a week by texting "Hi OtterBot" to 360-928-7281.

 - The Washington State Student Loan Education Site provides multiple learning modules to help education consumers better understand higher education costs and considerations.